HHP Community for Change

 In 2020 the HHP POA Board approved a survey to measure interest in a name change.
 Unfortunately, the process was less than even-handed.
 The General Manager repeatedly made false and misleading comments and important cost information was withheld.
 Even with the scales tipped against us, 47% of the respondents were interested in pursuing the name change.
 Despite the very close vote, the plan for a second survey and the release of the estimated cost was immediately scuttled and no actual cost information was ever given.
-In addition, we were told that the Board would no longer talk publicly about a name change “on advice from Council.”
+In addition, we were told that the Board would no longer talk publicly about a name change “on advice from our attorney.”

 What We Are Doing Now

 Well, we are not going to stop talking about it.
 In reality, the Board does not need homeowner approval to change our name.
 It is in their power to do it whenever they want because it is a simple change in marketing.
 That is why we are working to find POA Board candidates who share our values by vetting the board nominees before the election.
 We maintain a substantial email list of residents and send them our candidate recommendations every year.